Disaster Preparedness and Response

 Note: FEMA reimbursement requirements may have changed since the CIWMB's Disaster Plan was adopted.
 Please go to the FEMA website for up-to-date information on reimbursement requirements.

-- Project Specifications for the Angora Fire Structural Debris Removal--Lake Tahoe, California (Adobe PDF, 386 KB, dated July 16, 2007).
+- Project Specifications for the Angora Fire Structural Debris Removal--Lake Tahoe, California (PDF, 386 KB, dated July 16, 2007).
 One of two structural debris removal plans prepared by CIWMB for El Dorado County.

 - Asbestos-Containing Ash and Disaster Debris.
 Solid waste landfills accepting ash or other disaster debris that contains greater than 1 percent friable asbestos by weight that are not already permitted to accept such waste must obtain an emergency waiver specific to this waste type pursuant to the procedure set forth in California Code of Regulations, Title 14, Division 7, Chapter 3, Article 3.
 Where the Enforcement Agency has issued a waiver, the ash or debris containing greater than 1 percent friable asbestos should be handled in accordance with California Code of Regulations, Title 14, Section 17897.18 "Design and Operating Requirements" for solid waste facilities that dispose of asbestos-containing waste.

 - Guidance on rebuilding your home that can save or reduce resources in five categories: site, water, energy, materials, and indoor environmental quality.

 - Handling Ash, Debris and other Hazardous Materials from Burned Structures in El Dorado County.
 Emergency Guidance Fact Sheet on Angora Wildfire #1, Department of Toxic Substances Control, July 2007